-AT 440 Practicum III in Athletic Training (1)
+AT 440 Practicum in Therapeutic Exercise and Medical Conditions (1)

 This course is designed for senior-level students in the athletic training major.
-Students are assigned to a certified athletic trainer/clinical instructor who directly supervises the students as they work at APU.
-Students may work with intercollegiate teams and/or be assigned to work with athletes performing rehabilitation.
-Students working with intercollegiate teams work with the supervising certified athletic trainer, assume the daily responsibilities of providing total health care for the athletes.
-As students display competence in the proficiencies in athletic training, they are given increased responsibility.
-Prerequisites: AT 340, AT 342, and AT 352
+Students are assigned to clinical instructors who directly supervises the students as they are working in athletic training settings.
+As students display competence in the proficiencies in athletic training, they are given increased responsibility in working directly with the athletes/clients.
+In addition to the responsibilities of Practicum II, students may begin working with therapeutic exercise and assessment of medical conditions.
+Prerequisites: AT 352 and AT 355

-AT 442 Practicum IV in Athletic Training (3)
+AT 442 Senior Capstone Practicum (3)

 This course is designed for senior-level students in the athletic training major.
 Students are challenged in this course to apply knowledge gained from previous course work and clinical experiences.
 Discussion emphasis is placed on the knowledge and skills necessary to perform as an entry-level certified athletic trainer.
-Students are assigned to a certified athletic trainer/clinical instructor who directly supervises the student as he/she works in the clinical setting.
-Prerequisites: AT 340, AT 342, AT 351, and AT 352
+In addition professional preparation skills will be taught including resume preparation and interview skills.
+Students are assigned to clinical instructors, who directly supervise the students as they work in athletic training settings.
+As students display competence in the proficiencies in athletic training, they are given increased responsibility in working directly with the athletes/clients.
+Prerequisites: Senior status in the Athletic Education Program